OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/migration/oh-migrator-0001.md

 # Solution

-Please check the Migration.log file located under the logs folder in the OpsHub Integration Manager installation path.
+Please check the Migration.log file located under the logs folder in the <code class="expression">space.vars.SITENAME</code> installation path.
 This file contains all the step wise details of migration process.
 The exact cause of the failure should be found at the end of the file.

 In case the password has expired, reset the same password which was used during installation.